Pico do Arieiro to Pico Ruivo: One of the Best Hikes in Madeira

 Don't be fooled by this little decline.
 On the way back this is a killer!

 After 1.2 kilometres, you’ll reach Miradouro do Ninho da Manta.
-If the trail feels quite busy, a lot of people will stop here so it should quieten down.
+If the trail feels quite busy, many people will stop here, so it should quieten down.

 Miradouro do Ninho da Manta with its craggy peaks and endless mountains on Pico do Arieiro, Madeira, Portugal